-- Illness of the child (a statement from a health professional may be required if deemed appropriate); - Illness in the family (a statement from a health professional explaining why the child's absence was necessary may be required if deemed appropriate); - Quarantine of the home; - Death of a relative (absence is limited to 3 days unless reasonable cause is shown for a longer absence); - Medical or dental appointment (a statement from a health professional may be required if deemed appropriate); - Observance of religious holidays; - College visitation (verification of the date and time of the visit may be required); - Emergency or other set of circumstances which in the judgment of the superintendent constitutes a good and sufficient cause for absence from school (the district may include in its discipline policy the manner in which any child may be excused for absence for good and sufficient reasons).
+- Illness of the child (a statement from a health professional may be required if deemed appropriate); - Illness in the family (a statement from a health professional explaining why the child's absence was necessary may be required if deemed appropriate); - Quarantine of the home; - Death of a relative (absence is limited to eighteen school hours unless reasonable cause is shown for a longer absence); - Medical or dental appointment (a statement from a health professional may be required if deemed appropriate); - Observance of religious holidays; - College visitation (verification of the date and time of the visit may be required); - Foster care placement, change in foster care placement, or court proceedings related to foster care status; - Homelessness;

+• Emergency or other set of circumstances which in the judgment of the superintendent constitutes a good and sufficient cause for absence from school (the district may include in its discipline policy the manner in which any child may be excused for absence for good and sufficient reasons).
 (OAC §3301-69-02(B)(2).)

-A child over the age of fourteen years who has been in regular attendance may be excused from attendance for a future limited period of no more than ten consecutive days for:
+A child over the age of fourteen years who has been in regular attendance may be excused from future attendance for: